ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

   1. Leave "as is": If you are confident that further processing will bring back these pixels in the [0, 1] range (or are satisfied with the look of the image), you can simply... do nothing about them.

-  2. Desaturate at constant luma: decrease the saturation S of the out-of-range pixels while keeping the luma constant until all components fall back in the [0, 1] range.
+  2. Desaturate at constant luma: decrease the saturation of the out-of-range pixels while keeping the luma constant until all components fall back in the [0, 1] range.
 This preserves the intent of the stretch (the luma is unchanged) but tends to bleach the out-of-range pixels.
+In the present case, the transformed pixel becomes (R' = 0.722, G' = 0.443, B' = 1) and the saturation decreases from S' = 0.667 to S' = 0.557.

-  3. Blend each out-of-range pixel with the corresponding (T(R), T(G), T(B)) pixel (which is in-range), so that all components fall back in the [0, 1] range.
-This does not preserve the luma, and also tends to bleach the pixels.
+  3. Blend each out-of-range pixel with the transformed (T(R), T(G), T(B)) pixel (which is in-range), so that all components fall back in the [0, 1] range.
+This does neither preserve the luma nor the hue, and also tends to bleach the pixels.
+In the present case, (T(R), T(G), T(B)) = (0.680, 0.443, 0.827) and the transformed pixel becomes (R' = 0.736, G' = 0.423, B' = 1).
+The output luma is L' = 0.531 and the output saturation is S' = 0.577.

 In eQuimageLab, these three options correspond to different choices for the kwarg `channels` of the transformation: 1) `channels` = "L", 2) `channels` = "Ls" and 3) `channels` = "Lb".